simon1uo/vue-dndnr/docs/api/use-dnr.md

 ### Component Props

-The `DnR` component accepts all options from the `useDnR` hook as props, plus the following:
+The `Dnr` component accepts all options from the `useDnr` hook as props, plus the following:

 | Prop | Type | Default | Description |
 |------|------|---------|-------------|